stronnag/mwptools/cf-cli/README.md

 On Linux, cf-cli-ui will automatically detect CF devices (USB) and any serial Bluetooth devices.
 On Windows, it is necessary to choose from a dumb list of COM1: - COM9:, or enter the CF device name manually.

+** Only Windows devices COM1: - COM9: are recognised **.
+This is a
+   restriction of either the mingw cross compiler, NT namespaces and /or the author's ineptitude.

 Additionally, on both platforms you can create a file of preferred serial devices names: